Zermelo's navigation problem: History

-The problem of navigating an airship which is surrounded by air, was presented first in 1929 at a conference by Ernst Zermelo.
+The problem of navigating an airship which is surrounded by air, was presented first in 1929 at a conference by Ernst Zermelo, who was inspired by the circumnavigation of Graf Zeppelin in 1929-08.
 Other mathematicians have answered the challenge over the following years.
 The dominant technique for solving the equations is the calculus of variations.

 Constant-wind case

 The case of constant wind is easy to solve exactly.